department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 ## Contributing to the Design System

-The Design System currently has an ["Experimental" Design System](../experimental-design) with less oversight which VFS application teams can contribute to.
+If you contribute something to the Experimental Design System, we would like for a link to that code (in `vets-website`) to be provided in the documentation.

 In order for a component to be included in the _official_ Design System, here is what we expect to see:

-1. Research on why this new addition is useful/necessary.
-1. Guidance on how to use it.
 1. 90%+ test coverage
 1. Any PR should be manageable in size (less than ~500 lines of code)